 DIY or Get An Energy Audit

 While a do-it-yourself energy audit won't be as thorough as a professional one, Energy.gov notes, you can spot many problems yourself by following their DIY Home Energy Audit online guide.
-If you’d rather leave the audit to the professionals, we offer a comprehensive 18 point energy analysis that will uncover your home's energy shortcomings.

 To get prepared for your professional audit and find out more about the process, visit the Energy.gov Professional Energy Audit page.
 The page notes that you can save 5% to 30% on your energy bill by making upgrades recommended during an audit.